Kyoto, Japan

 We asked expats in Kyoto what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Kyoto, should be aware of several important factors.
 Firstly, understanding the Japanese language is crucial as English is not widely spoken, especially among the older population.
 It's also important to familiarize oneself with the local customs and etiquette, as Japanese culture is deeply rooted in respect and tradition.
 The cost of living in Kyoto is relatively high, with housing being a significant expense.
 Expats should also be prepared for the country's high tax rates.
 Healthcare in Japan is of a high standard, but it's advisable to secure comprehensive health insurance.
 Japan's immigration laws are strict, so it's essential to understand the requirements for obtaining a long-term visa or permanent residency.
 The process can be complex and time-consuming, so it's recommended to seek legal advice.
 The climate in Kyoto is temperate, with hot, humid summers and cold winters.
 The city is also prone to natural disasters such as earthquakes and typhoons, so it's important to be prepared for these potential risks.
 Japanese cuisine is a highlight of living in Kyoto, but it's worth noting that vegetarian and vegan options can be limited.
 The city is known for its beautiful temples, gardens, and traditional tea ceremonies, offering plenty of cultural experiences for retirees.
 Public transportation in Kyoto is efficient and reliable, but it can be crowded during peak times.
 Owning a car is not necessary for most people, but if you choose to drive, you'll need to obtain a Japanese driver's license.
 Finally, it's important to remember that Japan is a homogenous society, and as a foreigner, you may feel like an outsider at times.
-However, the Japanese are generally polite and welcoming to foreigners, and there are expat communities in Kyoto where you can connect with others in a similar situation," wrote a member in Kyoto.
+However, the Japanese are generally polite and welcoming to foreigners, and there are expat communities in Kyoto where you can connect with others in a similar situation," said one expat who made the move to Kyoto.

 What do expats in Kyoto appreciate most about the local culture?

 "Expats in Kyoto often appreciate the city's rich history and traditional culture, which is evident in its many temples, shrines, and historical buildings.
 They also value the local people's politeness and respect for others, which is deeply ingrained in Japanese society.
 The sense of safety and cleanliness in the city is another aspect that expats appreciate.
 Many are also fond of the local cuisine, which is diverse and unique to the region.
 The Japanese work ethic, punctuality, and efficiency are also admired by many expats.
-Lastly, the beauty of the changing seasons, particularly the cherry blossom season and autumn, is something that expats in Kyoto deeply appreciate," wrote a member in Kyoto.
+Lastly, the beauty of the changing seasons, particularly the cherry blossom season and autumn, is something that expats in Kyoto deeply appreciate," said one expat in Kyoto.

 What do expats find most challenging?

 "Expats in Kyoto often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the Japanese language can be difficult to learn.
 The complex social etiquette, which includes specific rules for gift-giving, bowing, and addressing others, can also be difficult for foreigners to navigate.
 Additionally, the Japanese work culture, which often involves long hours and a strong emphasis on loyalty to the company, can be a significant adjustment for expats.
 The concept of "saving face" or avoiding embarrassment at all costs, is another cultural aspect that can be challenging for expats to understand and adhere to.
-Lastly, the lack of diversity and the homogeneous nature of Japanese society can make some expats feel isolated or out of place," explained one expat living in Kyoto, Japan.
+Lastly, the lack of diversity and the homogeneous nature of Japanese society can make some expats feel isolated or out of place," remarked one expat living in Kyoto, Japan.

 Is there a lot of crime in Kyoto?